bangslosan/pizzabtn-appcelerator-ios/README.md

 -----
 ![ScreenShot](http://www.probtn.com/wp-content/uploads/2013/09/pizzagif2.gif)

-How to use PizzaBtn SDK
+How to use Profit Button SDK
 -----

 1. First you have to register on [http://admin.probtn.com](http://admin.probtn.com)